HackYourFuture/HTML-CSS/Week2/README.md

       * According to the grid specification, some products are bigger than others.
 Maybe these are "highlighted" products, so the rest of the styling could also be different.
     * BEFORE you hand it in, read the <a href="http://www.w3schools.com/html/html5_syntax.asp" target="_blank">Style guide</a> again and check your files

+## Extra extra:

+* Make a page including:
+    * An animation using CSS keyframes
+    * An SVG